 Think of sleep as being just as important as our daily meals and the air we breathe.
 It’s essential for our health, influencing our thinking, emotions, and physical well-being.
 But the reality is, getting that perfect night’s sleep isn’t always easy for everyone.
 Have you ever heard of ‘sleep hygiene’?
 It’s about adopting habits that consistently lead to better sleep.
 Here are the top eight tips to enhance your sleep hygiene and improve the quality of your rest.

 Rituals signal to your body that it’s time to wind down.
 This could be reading a book, listening to calming music, practising deep breathing, or engaging in a short meditation.
-Avoid activities that are too stimulating or stressful.
+Avoid activities that are too stimulating or stressful, like checking work emails or watching action movies.
+Stick to calming routines that help you ease into sleep mode.

 Make your bedroom a sleep-friendly zone, which means having a comfortable mattress and pillows, as well as blackout curtains to keep the room dark.
 Additionally, maintain a cool room temperature (around 60-67°F or 15-19°C), and consider using white noise machines or earplugs to block out disruptive noises.